Click here to return to homepage

 B. Interpretation and Application of Paragraph B

-4. The TPRB then concluded in the Report that "[g]reater attention should be given to transparency in government decision-making on trade policy matters, in line with Paragraph B of Annex 3."(3)
+7. The TPRB Report on its 1999 appraisal of the TPRM concluded that “[g]reater attention should be given to transparency in government decision-making on trade policy matters, in line with Paragraph B of Annex 3.”(8)

 A. Text of Paragraph C